Colombia–Peru relations

-Colombian–Peruvian relations is the relationship between two South American states, Colombia and Peru.
-Both nations are members of the Community of Latin American and Caribbean States, Lima Group, Organization of Ibero-American States, Organization of American States, Pacific Alliance and the United Nations.
+Colombia–Peru relations are the bilateral relations between the Republic of Colombia and the Republic of Peru.
+Both nations are members of the World Trade Organitation,Community of Latin American and Caribbean States, Lima Group, Organization of Ibero-American States, Organization of American States, Pacific Alliance and the United Nations.

 History

 The two nations share a common heritage.
-Both countries were part of the Spanish Empire and use Spanish as official language in two countries, the legacy left back by the Viceroyalty of Peru and Viceroyalty of New Granada.
+Both countries were part of the Spanish Empire and have Spanish as their official language.
 Both countries participated in later Latin American wars of independence against Spain and achieved its independence, forming Gran Colombia and Peru.
 However, since independence, two countries have up-and-down relations.

 Gran Colombia–Peru War

 Two countries fought a bloody war from 1828 to 1829 over a territorial dispute.
 Both Peru and Gran Colombia had land claims over modern-day Ecuador, resulted with war and territorial claim.
 The war eventually ended with no significant territorial change, but Gran Colombia's collapse in 1831 led to the independence of Colombia, Venezuela and Ecuador.
 Thus, Peru's territorial dispute with Gran Colombia transferred to Ecuador.